matalina/my-stratego-game/docs/srd.md

 | Scout      | 9 | 8 | move any number of spaces in straight light without jumping |
 | Spy        | S | 1 | defeats marshal if attacking |
 | Flag       | F | 1 | cannot move, if captured loses game |

+One move per turn.
+All pieces move 1 space vertically or horizontally at a time unless otherwise stated.
+Cannot move back and forth between two spaces more than three times
+Pieces may not share the same space.
+On attack: Lower # wins.
+If the attacker wins they take the square
+Capturing the opponent flag wins the game